Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-If you hear Jayesh say 'OH SNAP!!', he is most likely referring to your spine.
+Jayesh has 12 moons.
+One of those moons is the Earth.

-Updated on: [24/6/2025]
+Updated on: [25/6/2025]
 <!-- #jokeEnd -->